GusBusDraws/smallweb-subway.js/README.md

 ## Instructions to join
-If you have a page of your website that is relevant to a line of the Smallweb Subway and you'd like to have your site added, there are four things you'll need to do:
+If you have a page of your website that is relevant to a line of the Smallweb Subway and you'd like to have your site added, there are three things you'll need to do:

 1. Identify which line of the Smallweb Subway is most relevant for you to join.